templative/templative/README.md

 Create and manufacture board games using code!
 Define art and content files, and upload to the gamecrafter.

+To create a completed board game run the following commands:

+- `templative init`
+- `templative create deckpoker --name potionDeck`
+- `templative produce`
+- `templative upload`
+- `templative playground`

+Now you have a complete board game with a rules doc, a potion deck, a package in Tabletop Playground, and a listing on the GameCrafter ready for printing.

 Use `templative --help` for more info.

 # Installation